-It is possible for you to earn up to 100 points for each exam.
-All examinations will be cumulative, as it is the nature of the course, but the emphasis (60-70%) of each exam will be focused on unevaluated or "new" material.
+It is possible for you to earn up to 100 points each for Exams 1-4.
+All examinations will be cumulative, as it is the nature of the course, but the emphasis (60-70%) on each exam will be centered on unevaluated/"new" material.
 There are no-makeup exams (without instructor approval).
+If a valid excuse (confirmed by the Dean of Student's office) can be provided, then Exam #4 will be used (in addition to other instructor determined factors) to assist in determining a "makeup" score for a single missed exam.